The Beat of Different Drummers

 Mark Jewel (Waseda University)

 (The following paper was first published, without the Appendix, in The JASEC Bulletin, vol. 10, no. 1, September 2001, pp. 1-15.
-A few very minor (typographical-level) corrections have been made to the bibliographical information contained in the Notes and, in one case, to the main text.
+A few very minor (typographical-level) corrections have been made to this online version, the scanned orginal of which can be downloaded here.
 The Japanese Association for Studies in English Communication (JASEC) is based at Waseda University in Tokyo.
-A more attractive online version may be viewed at The World Haiku Review.)
+A separate online version may be viewed at The World Haiku Review.)

 Haiku is without question Japan’s most successful literary export.
 Indeed, along with judo in the field of sports and, more recently, anime and video games, haiku is one of only a handful of Japanese cultural products that can be said to have acquired an international following of any significant size.
 Haiku in English boasts a history in translation of over one hundred years, and an active “haiku community” of original poets that dates back at least as far as the first regularly published magazines of English haiku in the 1960s.
 As one indication of just how popular English haiku has become in the past quarter century, it may suffice to point out that more than ten single-volume anthologies of haiku in English have been published since the first such anthology—Cor van den Heuval’s The Haiku Anthology (Garden City, N.Y.: Anchor Books)—came out in 1974.